ishouldbesolucky7/public/docs/PRIVACY_POLICY.md

 - Tracking: No (unless you add tracking SDKs).

 Notes and Next Steps
-- Replace `MyFavs` and contact details with your project name and real support email/address before publishing.
+- Replace `AllTimeFavs` and contact details with your project name and real support email/address before publishing.
 - If you add analytics, ads, or tracking SDKs, update this policy and App Store Connect declarations accordingly.